sylvesteriheanaetu/Investigating-Netflix-Movies/README.md

-# Investigating Netflix Movies 🎥 : An Exploratory Data Analysis project with Python
+# 🎥 Investigating Netflix Movies : An Exploratory Data Analysis project with Python

 ![redpopcorn](https://github.com/user-attachments/assets/5a6e9894-49fd-4388-a12e-70e2c1963193)

-This is a practice [Datacamp](https://app.datacamp.com/) project where I applied my exploratory data analysis and the foundational Python skills I learned in Introduction to Python and Intermediate Python by manipulating and visualizing movie data.
+This is a python practice [Datacamp](https://app.datacamp.com/) project where I applied my exploratory data analysis and the foundational Python skills I learned in Introduction to Python and Intermediate Python by manipulating and visualizing movie data.

 **Netflix**!
 What started in 1997 as a DVD rental service has since exploded into one of the largest entertainment and media companies.